Phala-Network/phala-wiki-next/content/en-us/general/phala-wallet/set-up-identity.md

   </a>
 </p>

+#### Adding Custom Fields

+To add custom fields beyond the default ones, use the Extrinsics UI ("Developer" -> "Extrinsics").
+Select for  `submit the following extrinsic ` "identity" and in the field to the immediate right "setidentity(info)".
-To add custom fields beyond the default ones, use the Extrinsics UI to submit a raw transaction by first clicking "Add Item" and adding any field name you like.
-The display name also has to be provided, otherwise, the Identity pallet would consider it wiped if we submitted it with the "None" option still selected.
-That is to say, every time you make a change to your identity values, you need to re-submit the entire set of fields: the write operation is always "overwrite", never "append".
+To submit a raw transaction, first click "Add Item" and add any field name you like.
+The display name also must be provided; otherwise, the Identity pallet would consider it wiped if you submitted it with "None" selected.
+Every time you change your identity values, you need to re-submit the entire set of fields: the write operation is always "overwrite" and never "append."

 <p align="center">
   <a href="https://polkadot.js.org/apps/#/explorer">